It-Belongs-To-You/whisp-backend/README.md

 [here]: ./LICENSE
 [architecture]: ./docs/architecture.md

-## Whisp API (Backend)
+## Whisp Node

-Whisp API is a simple API for storing and retrieving messages.
-It is designed to be used as a backend for whisps, a simple open source cryptographically secure app for sending and receiving messages.
+Whisp Node is a simple express app for storing all the client's public key's in a list.
+The server is also responsible for storing encrypted message's until they can be transferred to the client.
+It is designed to be used as a backend for client, a simple open source cryptographically secure client for sending and receiving messages.

 The project borrow's concept's from **Bitcoin's blockchain**, to secure messages.
+Such as BIP39 and Encryption Mechanisms.

 ### Architecture

 The architecture is still being decided and once it's done the [Architecture][architecture] document would be updated.
 I'm still actively working on building a design which is immuateable and also secure.
+Contributions/Ideas/Suggestions are truly welcome.

+The current architecture is a simple websocket server which is used to send and receive encrypted messages.
+The server is also responsible for storing the public keys of the clients, storing the encrypted messages until they can be transferred to the client's public key.

 ### Technologies used